 Doing more with less has been a job requirement for as long as I’ve been in the transit industry.
 No matter what the funding source, whether it be federal, state or local, in most places transit agencies are consistently being called on to provide more services while revenues to cover their costs are harder to come by.
+Implementing transportation software can help with that.

 Gaining Efficiencies to Reduce Costs